FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 💡 At time of writing the Docker build places the ursa binary in the pathname `/`, thus we executed `/ursa --help`, if you wonder where the forward slash is used for.
 You can add the the directory to the system PATH but we should tweak the Docker file shortly and `ursa` available globally in the container.

+Executing the bash shell in the container is not mandatory and what we shared here is to demonstrate how to interact with the `ursa` process for the users that don't have it on their local machines and/or interested in checking subcommands, learning, following tutorials, etc in the same way someone who have it installed in their operating system has access to.

 ## Running a stack with Docker compose

 We have defined a Stack 🕸 that can be useful for running and monitoring and at time of writing, this is declared in a docker-compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).

-There you'll find specified all the configuration options, such as the one's we've discussed in the previous topics on host, port bindings, etc, so that you don't need to constantly make sure you specify all the correct options when running the Docker containers.
-Plus, have setup for you [grafana](https://grafana.com/), [prometheus](https://prometheus.io/docs/introduction/overview/), [certbot](https://certbot.eff.org/) and [nginx](https://www.nginx.com/).
-The docker compose file can be customised to your preference and Docker will detect any changes and re-creates the container if necessary.
+There you'll find specified all the configuration options, such as the one's we've discussed in the previous topics about the host, port bindings, etc, You don't have to constantly verify if specified all the correct options when running the Docker containers.
+Plus, we have these setup for you [grafana](https://grafana.com/), [prometheus](https://prometheus.io/docs/introduction/overview/), [certbot](https://certbot.eff.org/) and [nginx](https://www.nginx.com/).
+Also, the docker compose file can be customised to your preference and Docker will detect any changes and re-creates the container when/if necessary.

 For the purpose of this guide 📒, we'll look into how to start and stop the stack only!